CodeDifferently/lecture-slides/lectures/html/css/what-is-css/content.md

 #### CSS Specificity
 * If two CSS selectors apply to the same element, the one with higher specificity wins
 * There are 4 categories which define the specificity level of a selector
-* Each category has a certain number of points
 <img src="img/specificity-chart.png">

 -